martimramos/dgx-spark-ml-guide/README.md

 ### Can I use this guide for other Blackwell GPUs?

 Partially.
 The PyTorch nightly + CUDA 12.8 approach should work for any Blackwell GPU.
 However, specific challenges around ARM64 wheels are unique to DGX Spark's aarch64 platform.

+### Why is my DataLoader using so much memory?

+DataLoader workers fork the entire process state.
+On DGX Spark with large models already loaded, this can exhaust memory quickly.
+Set `num_workers=0` to load data in the main process.

 ### How do I get help if I'm stuck?